totomo/RxSwiftSample/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 Ended ----
 ```

 **Every subscriber upon subscription usually generates it's own separate sequence of elements.
 Operators are stateless by default.
-There is vastly more stateless operators then stateful ones.**
+There are vastly more stateless operators than stateful ones.**

 ## Sharing subscription and `shareReplay` operator